HegemanLab/galaxy-tardis/tardis-intro.md

 - Does *not* modify the PostgreSQL database (the `seed database` command does that).
 - A date/time pattern may be specified; the most recent backup as of that date will be retored.
   - The pattern is any pattern accepted by [the Linux `date` program](https://linux.die.net/man/1/date).
+- Installs the tools and conda dependencies *as of the last backup*, not as of `date`
+  - Any tools removed since `date` will have to be reinstalled.
 - Required Docker bind-mounts (defined by `tardis_envar.sh`):
   - `/export`
   - `/var/run/docker.sock`